Knowing how to get personal training clients is essential for building a successful personal training business.

 Ads on Instagram are slightly different.
 They typically look like this one below and are usually marked with ‘sponsored’:

-It allows you to use promoted posts to generate leads and increase the profile of your posts.
+It allows you to use promoted posts which is content that a business pays to show to a wider audience.
 You can also access analytics, which you can use to track engagement and growth.

 Using metrics to keep track of enquiries means you can see what works effectively and what doesn’t when it comes to your ads or traffic to your website.